Kibuns/Research/Security.md

 ![image](https://user-images.githubusercontent.com/77112006/147350117-701b817a-cda4-412c-b85e-89865f4fa72d.png)

 ## How did affected developers deal with it?
+After the news of this exploit was made public, virtually every tech companies number one priotity was to find a way to fix it within their software, before any hacker could exploit it.
+The Washington post stated
+> At Google alone, more than 500 engineers had been going through reams and reams of code to make sure it was safe, according to one employee.

 Sources:
 - [Log4J Vulnerability (Log4Shell) Explained - for Java developers.
 (2021, 16 december).
 [Video].
 YouTube.](https://www.youtube.com/watch?v=uyq8yxWO1ls&t=1037s&ab_channel=JavaBrains)